New Jersey Meadowlands: New Jersey Meadowlands Commission

 The location of the New Jersey Meadowlands near the center of the New York metropolitan area and its outgrowth into New Jersey makes conservation of the vast wetland a difficult proposition.
-In spite of this, the New Jersey Legislature, led by Richard W. DeKorte, created the Hackensack Meadowlands Development Commission (since renamed New Jersey Meadowlands Commission and now known as the New Jersey Sports & Exposition Authority after being merged with that agency) in 1969 to attempt to address both economic and environmental issues concerning the wetland region.
+In spite of this, the New Jersey Legislature, promoted by Richard W. DeKorte, created the Hackensack Meadowlands Development Commission in 1969 to attempt to address both economic and environmental issues concerning the wetland region.
 The commission was authorized to review and approve land development projects, manage landfill operations, and oversee environmental restoration and preservation projects.
+The commission oversaw the closure of most of the landfills in the Meadowlands district.

-The commission merged with the New Jersey Sports and Exposition Authority in 2015.
+The commission was subsequently renamed the New Jersey Meadowlands Commission, and merged with the New Jersey Sports and Exposition Authority (NJSEA) in 2015.